epigen-bioinfolab/PLUTON/readme.md

 ---

 [4] Removing Duplicates Phase :
-- bowtie_path : Go to the "PLUTON/tools/picard-2.26.10/picard/build/libs" and get the path.
+- picard_path: Go to the "PLUTON/tools/picard-2.26.10/picard/build/libs" and get the path.
 The path will be in  **"[PATH_TO_THE_FOLDER]/PLUTON/tools/picard-2.26.10/picard/build/libs"**

 Example:
 ```bash